nwb-extensions/nwb-extensions.github.io/_pages/sharing_guidelines.md

 A Public NDX MUST follow the rules outlined below in order to be considered compliant.
 Internal NDX are also highly RECOMMENDED to follow the same rules outlined below as much as possible.

 1. Releases of extensions MUST minimally include:
-   1. The complete YAML source and namespace files for the NDX, which MUST be compliant with the NWB:N specification language.
+   1. The complete YAML source and namespace files for the NDX, which MUST be compliant with the NWB specification language.
 In addition to “name”, and “schema”, the namespace specification further MUST include the “author”, “contact”, and “version” of the namespace.
-The version number MUST follow the <a href="{{ site.url }}{{ site.baseurl }}/versioning_guidelines">NWB:N semantic versioning rules</a>.
+The version number MUST follow the <a href="{{ site.url }}{{ site.baseurl }}/versioning_guidelines">NWB semantic versioning rules</a>.
    1. LICENSE file detailing the license for the NDX.
 Permissive licenses SHOULD be used if possible.
 BSD license is RECOMMENDED.
 In particular for release via the NDX Catalog (see Sec.
 4ii), the license MUST include language giving permission to members of the GitHub organization to distribute the extensions.
    1. Release notes detailing the changes between extension versions.
 Release notes MAY be included in the detailed RST documentation or as a separate RELEASENOTES.md (or .rst) file.
    1. Requirements file detailing dependencies on other NDX and where they can be installed from.
 This is required as the namespace.yaml only includes the names of namespaces that are being included.